gamesbook/pyprototypr/docs/manual.rst

 This manual includes a set of simple examples, for creating card designs, that you can work through (see `APPENDIX II: Card Examples`_).
 These examples start off very simply and each new one adds new options.
-Its therefore best to try and work through these in order; and check that **pyprototypr** produces the expected results as you follow along.
+It's therefore best to try and work through these in order; and check that **pyprototypr** produces the expected results as you follow along.

-In general, what you are doing is typing a set of instructions into a text file (a script), saving that file, and then using Python to process the file to create your output (a PDF file) containing the results of those instructions.
+In general, what you are doing is typing a set of instructions into a text file (a Python script), saving that file, and then using Python to process the file to create your output (a PDF file) containing the results of the instructions.

-If the examples don't make sense, or if you are ready to learn the ins-and-outs of `pyprototypr` to tackle your own projects, please keep reading ...
+If the examples make sense, and you are ready to learn the ins-and-outs of `pyprototypr` to tackle your own projects, please keep reading ...